awslabs/service-workbench-on-aws/docs/docs/deployment/pre_deployment/prerequisites.md

 ## Cost Explorer

 In order to see any actual cost in dashboards and workspaces, the master account must have Cost Explorer set up.
+Service Workbench has the ability to provide detailed cost breakdowns based on cost allocation tags.
+In order to benefit from this feature, you should activate the following list of cost allocation tags in the [Billing](https://console.aws.amazon.com/billing/home?#/tags) service of the AWS accounts that will host workspaces : `CreatedBy`, `Env`, `Proj`.